nathanmarianovsky/Trak/README.md

 ## Future Features

-The following is a list of features that are in the plans for future releases prior to a beta release:
-* Design a notification system that can update the user on any record that has an upcoming release date.

 The following is a list of features that are in the plans for future releases prior to a full release:
 * Application Logo.
 * Create application splash screen.